 So what’s the biggest thing missing with no Google in China?
 Search…If you want the English language only search engine that works in China then you’re limited to using Yahoo.
 Bing works too, though it’s in Chinese, but once you’ve typed in what you’d like to search for and clicked search an option will appear below the search bar allowing you to be shown only English language results.
 Incidentally, Bing runs on Baidu’s system in China.
 China’s main search engine, Baidu currently has a market share of 56% in the PRC is currently deemed the best option for Chinese language results ( correct in May 2015).
 Another name in Chinese search to look out for is Qihoo360 www.haosou.com ) which is on the rise and now accounts for 29% of PRC searches.

 As a non-Chinese company looking for quality search results your best bet may lie in wow.com This service is from the US internet company AOL and is in fact powered by Google, but not currently blocked on the China mainland (at time of writing in May 2015).

 Probably the least of a headache to replace is Gmail.
 Outlook usually works fine, although it was temporarily blocked for a few hours a couple of months ago.
 Yahoo Mail is reliable and there have been no interruptions to the service as of late.
-Of course many companies choose to have internal e-mail which frequently bypasses the need for any of these web based services.
+Of course, many companies choose to have an internal e-mail which frequently bypasses the need for any of these web-based services.